Almosino/R-projects/README.md

 with the portuguese language and the students grades was used.
 More information about the dataset can be found in https://archive.ics.uci.edu/ml/datasets/student+performance

-Two individula assignments in R  are also available but cannot be made publicly available due to university's policy.
+Two individual assignments in R  are also available but cannot be made publicly available due to university's policy.
 The first one consists of videogames and their sales and the second one with mushroom and their toxicity.